-Thank you for your interest in our guardian/foster/co-own home process.
-All these three terms basically mean the same.
+Thank you for your interest in our guardian/foster home process.
+These basically mean the same.
 We think we have a program where you win, our dogs win, and we win.
 So everybody is a winner.
 We are so thankful for our guardian homes and are always in need of those interested in the program so that we can continue the successful breeding program, without ever having to kennel raise a dog.
 This is a great opportunity for a person or family to enjoy a pick of the litter; that is of the highest standards of the breed.
 You will find these dogs are the best of the best.

 We are always on the lookout for those pups which meet the mark to be part of our breeding program.
 These great dogs join our guardian families at a great price (no cost).
-The dog becomes a loving part of your family and Promise Land Goldens maintains exclusive rights for breeding with unlimited access.
-Once a dog is retired from the guardian program paperwork will be provided transferring ownership from Promise Land Goldens to the Guardian family.
+The dog becomes a loving part of your family and Promise Land Goldens & French Bull Dogs maintains exclusive rights for breeding with unlimited access.
+Once a dog is retired from the guardian program paperwork will be provided transferring ownership from Promise Land Goldens & French Bull Dogs to the Guardian family.

 It does take commitment and a willingness to be flexible to the needs of the breeding program.
 However, we believe the rewards of a "cream of the crop" puppy or dog are well worth the effort.
 Of course there are requirements set forth in the agreement that must be followed for obvious reasons.
 Hence, the need for the breeder to find just the right home.